B987352101_O1995.pdf

 Tamatea took the canoë back to the Bay

-a quarter of his followers decided
+of Islands, where about a quarter of his followers decided

 Setting out again, he came to Waiapu on the east